troclaux/notes/aws.md

   - highest cost but no upfront payment
   - no long-term commitment
 - reserved instances (RI): commit to 1 or 3 years, cheaper
-  - long workloads
   - up to 72% discount compared to on-demand
-  - allow instance size flexibility within the same instance family, but only for Linux and in a Region, and when using regional RIs (not zonal)
+  - allow instance size flexibility within the same instance family
+    - but only for Linux and in a Region and when using regional RIs (not zonal)
   - if you pick convertible reserved instances, you can change instance family later, OS, tenancy or region
     - as long as the new instance is of equal or greater value
-- spot instances: bid for unused capacity, cheapest
-  - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
 - savings plans: flexible pricing model where you commit to an amount of usage for 1 or 3 years
   - discount based on long-term usage
   - best for users who want cost savings, but with more flexibility than reserved instances
-  - have largely superseded RI as they offer more flexibility and similar or better savings
+  - has largely **superseded** RI as it offers more flexibility and similar or better savings
+- spot instances: bid for unused capacity, cheapest
+  - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
 - capacity reservations: reserve instance capacity in a specific AZ
   - ensures that you have compute capacity available when you need it
 - dedicated hosts: get an entire physical server to yourself